 I let go of Ao and started walking again, while she skipped at my right side.

-We walked home in silence.
+We walked home in silence from that point onwards.

 May 3, 2013